-About the Association for Coroplastic Studies (ACoST)
+About the Coroplastic Studies Interest Group

-4. ACoST promotes the systematic study and documentation of legally-excavated terracotta figurines.
+4. The CSIG promotes the systematic study and documentation of legally-excavated terracotta figurines.
 At the same time, it recognizes the necessity for responsible research regarding those figurines of unknown provenience and stratigraphic origin—those targeted and removed from scholarly attention by the 1970 UNESCO Convention on Cultural Property—so long as such research places those artifacts within the context of known objects, establishing relationships and correspondences with published research to the largest extent possible.
 Parameters of uncertainty must be clearly and openly stated at the outset of such research and in its presentation to specialists and to the public.
-In every instance, the aim of the ACoST is to promote high standards of scholarship and instruction in the area of coroplastic studies.
+In every instance, the aim of the CSIG is to promote high standards of scholarship and instruction in the area of coroplastic studies.
 Its members will alert colleagues to matters of fact and interpretation that may affect us all, and will support public education about why this study is important.

-5. ACoST shall be:
+5. The CSIG shall be:

 • A forum that transcends national, cultural, linguistic, and disciplinary boundaries, open to all scholars regardless of class, gender, religion, race, or nationality;